 Umang joined Northeastern after earning a B.S. from the Institute of Chemical Technology, Mumbai.
 His graduate work is looking at characterization of novel wastewater processes, specifically focused on N and P species.

 Srushti Shah – M.S.
 Candidate (Environmental Engineering)

 Srushti joined the team in winter 2018 to assist in detection of a range of ions in wastewater.
 She is fundamentally concentrating on exploring waste water treatment process research.

 Fizzah Shaikh – Class of 2021, Electrical and Computer Engineering

 Fizzah dove into research at Northeastern in her very first year on campus, teaming up with Alex on embedded controller design where she has focused on data and time management as well as algorithm development.
 In her second year Fizzah tackled the challenges of drinking water quality monitoring in collaboration with Prof. Ameet Pinto’s lab, working on development of a portable “smart” microscope for automated real-time evaluation of water samples for microbial contamination.

 Anna Cullen – Class of 2020, Chemistry

 Anna joined the lab in Fall 2016 to study issues related to farming productivity in developing countries.
-Specifically Anna is working on a fast, cheap, point-of-sale test for fertilizer quality to protect career farmers from the economically-devastating consequences of purchasing low-quality fertilizers.
+Specifically Anna worked on a fast, cheap, point-of-sale test for fertilizer quality to protect career farmers from the economically-devastating consequences of purchasing low-quality fertilizers.

 Alex Agudelo – Class of 2018, Electrical and Computer Engineering